-There are several Marvel Champions mods, but the “Crimson Mod” is usually the most-updated one.
+There are several Marvel Champions mods, but instructions with the “Crimson Mod” is how this tutorial will be framed.

 All you need to do is log into your Steam account and hit “subscribe” on the Crimson mod page.
 It will automatically incorporate with the Tabletop Simulator program.